What is cloud detection and response (CDR)?

 Does Tenable support cloud detection and response?

-CDR cloud security closes the visibility gap that traditional tools leave open, helping your team detect threats in real time across dynamic infrastructure.
+Ready to see how CDR cloud security closes the visibility gap that traditional tools leave open and helps teams detect threats in real time across dynamic infrastructure?
+Check out Tenable One Cloud Exposure to see how.

 - Tenable Cloud Security